THE ULTIMATE GUIDE TO E-COMMERCE EMAIL MARKETING

 However, although one of the oldest forms of digital marketing, email marketing is to date the most profitable and cost-effective direct marketing channel.
 One-third of Romanian specialists in e-commerce rank it in the top three most satisfying online marketing channels.

 So we decided it was time for an intervention.
-We gathered all our findings from doing the actual work (email marketing) or advising businesses on how to do it, in the following know-it-all guide.
+In the following know-it-all guide, we gathered all our findings from doing the actual work (email marketing) or advising businesses on how to do it.
 Stick around for everything you need to know about email marketing:

 - What is E-Commerce Email Marketing